sugarlabs/musicblocks/README.md

-Music Blocks is a _Visual Programming Language_ and collection of _manipulative tools_ for exploring musical and mathematical concepts in an integrative and fun way.
+Music Blocks is a _Visual Programming Language_ and collection of _manipulative tools_ for exploring musical and mathematical concepts in an integrative and entertaining way.

 ## Getting Started

 Music Blocks is an interactive Web Application &mdash; the interaction is done via basic mouse events like _click_, _right click_, _click and drag_, etc. and keyboard events like _hotkey press_.
-The application is audio-visual; it produces graphics artwork and music.
+The application is audio-visual; it produces graphics, artwork and music.
 Here are a couple of screenshots to give you an idea of how the application looks
 like: